EdoardoSaturno/Ontochat_CA/README.md

    Running on local URL:  http://127.0.0.1:7860

 ## Running OntoChat
+Remember to substitute your OpenAI API key and the absolute path of the directory of ontochat on your local machine in the *drafting.py* file.
 Now you are able to use the OntoChat tool with the new ontology draft creation feature.
 For any question feel free to contact me on edoardo.saturno@studio.unibo.it